FeenoX programming guide

 3. Only after making sure every piece of code meets the two criteria above, the technical and/or efficiency aspects mentioned in the SRS are to be considered.

-2 Compiling and debuging
+2 Compiling and debugging

 See the compilation instructions.